Leland Stark

 Leland William Frederick Stark (September 5, 1907 – May 8, 1986) was sixth bishop of the Episcopal Diocese of Newark, serving from 1958 to 1974.

 Early life and education

 Stark was born on September 5, 1907, in Evanston, Illinois, the son of the Reverend Gustav Knute Stark and Jennie Virginia Peterson.
 He was reared as a Lutheran however as he grew up he became an agnostic.
 He studied at the University of Minnesota and Gustavus Adolphus College from where he graduated with a Bachelor of Arts in 1932.
-While at Gustavus Adolphus he rekindled the faith and did some reaching in the Lutheran Church during his junior and senior year.
-He studied at Chicago Theological Seminary after which he continued his studies at Seabury-Western Theological Seminary and graduated with a Bachelor of Theology in 1935 and was awarded a Doctor of Divinity in 1953.
+He studied at Chicago Theological Seminary after which he continued his studies at Seabury-Western Theological Seminary and graduated with a Bachelor of Theology in 1935 and was awarded an honorary Doctor of Divinity in 1953.

 Priest

 Stark was ordained deacon on June 18, 1935 by Bishop Frank McElwain of Minnesota and priest on December 18, 1935 by Bishop Stephen Keeler, Coadjutor of Minnesota.
 From 1935 to 1940 he served in a number of parishes in Minnesota until being appointed Dean of Calvary Cathedral in Sioux Falls, South Dakota in 1940.
 On October 10, 1948, he became rector of the Church of the Epiphany in Washington, D.C.
 In 1952 he served as deputy to the General Convention.